jimal254/Jimmy-M/README.md

 # Hi 👋, I'm Jimmy Maina
-a Data Analyst/Scientist Dabbling in the Art of Software Engineering currently venturing into the realm of software engineering.
+A Data Analyst/Scientist Dabbling in the Art of Software Engineering currently venturing into the realm of software engineering.
 My interests span across data science, machine learning, open source, and tech collaborations.
-I am looking to broaden my connections within the tech realm.

 - #### 🔭 I’m currently working on improving my coding skills.
 - #### 🤝 Open to learning and collaborating on innovative open-source projects.